mui/material-ui/CONTRIBUTING.md

 Material-UI documents how to use this library with TypeScript.

-If you are familiar with that language, write the demo in TypeScript, and only, in a *.tsx file.
+If you are familiar with this language, write the demo in TypeScript, and only, in a \*.tsx file.
 When you're done run `yarn docs:typescript:formatted` to automatically create the JavaScript version.

 If you are no familiar with that language, write the demo in JavaScript, a core contributor might help you to migrate it to TypeScript.